JONPIRES/eat-up/README.md

 5-do and "npm install"

+6- npm run build

-6- touch .env
+7- touch .env

-7- add DATABASE_URL & SECRET in the .env file
+8- add DATABASE_URL & SECRET in the .env file